strakers/zendesk-drupal-webform/README.md

 ### Store Zendesk Ticket ID

 This module can help to keep track of the Zendesk Ticket ID directly on each submission.
 You'll need to create a hidden field when building the form, and then set it as the Zendesk Ticket ID Field in the handler configuration form.

+### Auto-delete Webform Submissions

+Alternatively, you can configure this module to automatically delete the webform submission.
+This would usually be used in situations where security is a factor, or if there is no need to retain the submission records.
+Please note the following:

+- Ticket deletion occurs *only* after successful Zendesk ticket creation.
+If there are any errors during Zendesk ticket creation, the webform submission will not be deleted.
+- The deletion of webform submissions is permanent and cannot be undone.